ondrejsevcik/knowledge-base/books/atomic-habits.md

   - Don't break the chain
   - You're focused on progress rather than result
   - Never miss twice - nobody is perfect, but missing twice is what makes difference between winners and loosers
+- Habit contract - verbal or written agreement with a friend to keep yourself accountable
+  - We care what others think of us.
+Knowing that someone else is watching is powerful motivator.

+# Advanced tactics

+- For maximizing your odds, pick a right field of competition.
+Stick with natural inclination and abilities.
+- When you can't win by being better, win by being different.
+- Goldilocks Rule
+  - Human experience peak motivation when working on tasks that are right on the edge of their current abilities.
+  - Playing tenis against baby - boring, too easy.
+Playing agains Nadal - boring, too hard.
+Playing with a same skilled friend - fun, fun, fun.
+- Mastery requires practice
+  - but after a time, practice becomes boring
+  - you have to fall in love with boredom, if you only do what's exciting, you will never achieve consistency.
+  - The ability to keep going when work isn't exciting is what makes difference.
+- Once in a time review your habits
+- Happines is simply the absence of desire
+- Your actions reveal how badly you want something